xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-and-ncs500-bvi-interfaces.md

   - ACL filtering will not take effect even after it is attached to BVI interfaces.
   - To enable ACL over BVI in the egress direction, _**hw-module profile acl egress layer3 interface-based**_ should be configured.
   - When we enable the above profile, egress ACLs on any non BVI interface will not work.
+  - This limitation comes from the hardware as we have different qualifiers for physical interfaces and BVI interfaces.
+Due to which there will be increase in the key size and we need more memory banks.
   - IPv4 ACL is supported in Egress direction for J/J+ and J2 (Native and Compatible mode)
   - TCAM entries are always programmed across all NPUs, regardless of interface membership.
 This is platform replication.
   - TCAM entries are always programmed across all LCs, regardless of interface membership.
 This is platform independent replication.